Medalink/laravel-blade/readme.md

 Search for Laravel Blade and install it, it's just that simple.

+*Restart Sublime Text after you install this package.*

 *For Laravel 3 please see the [laravel3](https://github.com/Medalink/laravel-blade/tree/laravel3) branch.*
 *You can also check out our [tags](https://github.com/Medalink/laravel-blade/tags) section for different Laravel versions.*